Skip to Content

 Caitlyn Ketzle, Editor-in-Chief

-Caitlyn Ketzle is a junior at Walnut Grove High School.
-She currently serves as the Editor-in-Chief for Wildcats Wired, and served one year as a photojournalist on Eagle Nation Online at Prosper High School.
-Caitlyn is also the DASH chair person on the Executive Student Council.
+Caitlyn Ketzle is a senior at Walnut Grove High School.
+She is currently serving her second year as the Editor-in-Chief for Wildcats Wired, and served one year as a photojournalist on Eagle Nation Online at Prosper High School.
+Caitlyn is a member of the Executive Student Council and is a spirit leader.
 In her free time, she enjoys photographing school events and hanging out with friends.

 Maddie Kane